How Russia uses sarcasm as weapon in Ukraine crisis

-MOSCOW — “Wars in Europe rarely start on a Wednesday.”
+MOSCOW (AP) — “Wars in Europe rarely start on a Wednesday.”

 That’s how a top Russian diplomat brushed off speculation in the West that Russia could invade neighboring Ukraine as soon as Wednesday, Feb.
 16.